Kennedy-Lab-UW/Duplex-Sequencing/README.md

 2. Summary of process
     These programs are meant to be run in order and result in the transformation of two input FASTQ files from an Illumina sequencing run into a paired-end BAM file containing the final DCS reads.
-This workflow will also generate a file containing a list of every tag that is present and how many times it occured, as well as file containing SSCSs that didn't have a mate and were unable to make a DCS (extraConsensus.bam ).
+This workflow will also generate a file containing a list of every tag that is present and how many times it occurred, as well as a file containing SSCSs that didn't have a mate and were unable to make a DCS (extraConsensus.bam ).

 3. Dependencies
     The following programs and packages must be installed on your computer.